 ROI REPORT

-The Return on Investment (ROI) reports are considered essential marketing analytics tools and are useful because they review the costs saved by your organization by using the HEIMDAL Security suite.
-On this page, you can see charts about the Threat Prevention modules, Patch & Assets Management modules, Endpoint Detection modules, and Email Protection modules:
+The Return on Investment (ROI) reports are considered essential analytics tools and are useful because they review the costs saved by your organization by using the HEIMDAL Security suite.
+On this page, you can see charts about the DNS Security modules, Patch & Assets Management modules, Endpoint Detection modules, and Email Protection modules:

-The Active Clients page displays all the information collected from the devices/endpoints that are running the HEIMDAL Agent.
+The Device Info page displays all the information collected from the devices/endpoints that are running the HEIMDAL Agent.
 The collected information includes system information details and HEIMDAL Agent status.
 On the top, you see a statistic regarding the number of Active servers, the number of Active endpoints, and the number of Total devices.

 The collected information is placed in two views: Standard, Hardware, Non-Heimdal devices, Hostname groups, and Server commands.

-This view displays a table with the following details: Hostname, Username, IP Address, HEIMDAL Agent version, Operating System, Current Group Policy, Selected Group Policy, Last Seen, Enabled Modules, and HEIMDAL Agent Status.
-The Last Seen status refreshes every 4 hours.
+This view displays a table with the following details: Hostname, Chassis (laptop, desktop, tablet) Username, IP Address, HEIMDAL Agent version, Operating System, Edition, Current Group Policy, Selected Group Policy, Last Seen, Enabled Modules, and HEIMDAL Agent Status.
+The Last Seen status refreshes every 6 hours.
 The Last Reboot and the VDF Info (VDFs are updated every 120 minutes locally) are updated every 60 minutes.
+The Status column can sort hostnames and group them in 2 groups: Operational (green check mark) and Warning (orange exclamation mark).
+The displayed Status is considered the last 24 hours only.

 This view displays a table with all the devices that are not running the HEIMDAL Agent and comes with the following details: Hostname, IP Address, MAC Address, Details, and Scan Date.